Best Aquariums in the US

 Ever wanted to touch a shark or stingray?
 How about see New England’s only white beluga whales?
 Discover amazing secrets of the sea at the best aquariums in the US.

-Audubon Aquarium of the Americas (New Orleans)A young visitor looks at a 400,000-gallon water tank filled with stingrays, sea turtles -- and 17-foot-long sharks!
+Audubon Aquarium of the Americas (New Orleans)Come face to face with an array of sealife at a 400,000-gallon water tank filled with stingrays, sea turtles -- and 17-foot-long sharks!
 They’re all part of the Gulf of Mexico exhibit at the Audubon Aquarium of the Americas in New Orleans.
 The aquarium showcases aquatic life throughout North and South America.
 960 1280

-Texas State Aquarium (Corpus Christi, TX)There he goes!
-This little guy is one of 2 Atlantic bottlenose dolphins -- Shadow and Kai -- at the Texas State Aquarium in Corpus Christi, TX.
-Visitors can see the dolphins above water … and below, courtesy of an underwater viewing room that features a 70-foot-long window.
+Texas State Aquarium (Corpus Christi, TX)At the Texas State Aquarium in Corpus Christi, visitors can see the 2 Atlantic bottlenose dolphins -- Shadow and Kai above water … and below, courtesy of an underwater viewing room that features a 70-foot-long window.
 960 1280

 National Aquarium (Baltimore)You’ll find all kinds of fish at the Baltimore National Aquarium.
 Since it opened in 1981, the aquarium has garnered an astonishing collection of sea life: nearly 20,000 specimens representing 660 species.
 960 1280

 Oregon Coast Aquarium (Newport, OR)Wow, are we underwater, Dad?
 It’ll feel like it as you and the kids journey through this underwater tunnel at the Oregon Coast Aquarium.
 Cool views like this help explain why the facility in Newport, OR, has been ranked one of the top 10 aquariums in North America by Coastal Living magazine.
 960 1280